Tips for moving inRead out

 Residents’ Registration Office

-- In Germany the registration of residence is a duty.
+- In Germany, registering your place of residence is obligatory.

-- Students have to register their residence in Munich at the department of public order (KVR) in the Residence Registration office (Bürgerbüro).
+- Students have to register their place of residence in Munich at the Department of Public Order (KVR) in the Residence Registration Office (Bürgerbüro).
 For further information please click here.

-- Please register at the Residents’ Registration Office in charge within two weeks after moving in at one of the Residence Registration offices.
-You will receive further information via e-mail after moving in.
+- Please register at the Residents’ Registration Office in charge within two weeks after moving in.
+You will receive an email containing further information after you have moved in.

-- Students at the Hochschulorte Garching, Oberschleißheim, Rosenheim und Freising have to register at the Residence registration offices of the respective city:
+- Students studying in Garching, Oberschleißheim, Rosenheim and Freising have to register at the Residents’ Registration Office in their towns.
+Further information: